vanus-labs/docs/blog/20230219-best-8-message-queue/best-8-message-queue.md

 ### 4 Apache Pulsar

-[Apache Pulsar](#https://pulsar.apache.org/) is an open-source distributed pub-sub messaging system that was originally developed by Yahoo.It was born in 2012, and its original purpose was to replace other message systems within Yahoo and build a message platform with a unified logical large cluster.
+[Apache Pulsar](#https://pulsar.apache.org/) is an open-source distributed pub-sub messaging system originally developed by Yahoo.
+It was born in 2012, and its original purpose was to replace other message systems within Yahoo and build a messaging platform with a unified logical large cluster.

 Pulsar supports multiple messaging patterns, including publish-subscribe and message queuing, and provides a rich set of features, including: